CCSI-Toolset/FOQUS/docs/source/chapt_odoe/reference.rst

 ==============
 The FOQUS ODoE module supports several variants of optimal experimental design.
 This chapter presents an overview of these variants.
-Subsequently, details of the OUU graphical user interface will be discussed.
+Subsequently, details of the ODoE graphical user interface will be discussed in the :ref:`odoe_tutorials` section.

 ODoE Variables
 --------------